NessJade96/List-It/README.md

-# Project-3 -- List It
+# List It

 ## Description:

+-With PWA
 This is not just any shopping list, this shopping list is also a MERN PWA and is downloadable to your mobile and computer devices.
 This application is fast, reliable, and works offline.
-Dynamic frontend created with React.
-// COME BACK TO THIS AND WRITE MORE!
+This is a dynamic application created with Mongodb, Express, React, and Node.

+-Without PWA
+This shopping list application is a dynamic application created with Mongodb, Express, React, and Node.
+The user is able to create an account, and access their saved shopping lists from anywhere!

 ## User Setup: // need to udpate!

-To use this at home, in your terminal run the following commands to invoke the application:
+To use this at home, in the root folder, run in your terminal the following commands to invoke the application:
 `npm i` to install packages,
-then `npm run start` starts the live server.
+then `npm run develop` starts the live servers.

 ## User Story